1993 National League Championship Series

 The 1993 National League Championship Series was a semifinal series in Major League Baseball’s 1993 postseason played between the Philadelphia Phillies and Atlanta Braves.
 The Phillies stunned the 104-win Braves, who were bidding for their third consecutive World Series appearance, and won the NLCS, 4–2.

 The Phillies would go on to lose to the Toronto Blue Jays in the World Series in six games.

 Background

 The Phillies, led by outfielder Lenny Dykstra and pitcher Curt Schilling, had gone from worst-to-first, fending off a hard-charging Montreal Expos team in late September, to win the division title with a 97–65 record, and continue the Pennsylvania reign of NL East championships by the Phillies and the Pittsburgh Pirates, their in-state rivals during the early 1990s.
-The Braves, who had advanced to the World Series each of the past two seasons, won a classic division race over the 103–59 San Francisco Giants, finishing with a franchise-best 104–58 record.
+The Braves, who had advanced to the World Series each of the past two seasons, won their division race over the 103–59 San Francisco Giants, finishing with a franchise-best 104–58 record.
 The heavily favored and playoff-seasoned Braves brought their legendary pitching rotation of Cy Young winner Greg Maddux, Tom Glavine, John Smoltz, and Steve Avery into the NLCS with them.